Netflix/security_monkey/docs/autostarting.md

 With the message broker configured, it's now time to copy over the supervisor configuration.
 A sample is provided at: `security_monkey_scheduler.conf`(https://github.com/Netflix/security_monkey/tree/develop/supervisor/security_monkey_scheduler.conf)

-Note that celery produces a few runtime files, that we will store under /tmp, adjust path as necessary for your environment:
-    sudo mkdir -pm g+w /tmp/security_monkey
-    sudo chgrp -R www-data /tmp/security_monkey

 Run the following commands to set this up:

     sudo chgrp -R www-data /var/log/security_monkey